Roopaish/Flutter-RoadMap/README.md

   // used for cleaning up
   // like cleaning up connection with server when not needed }

+@override
+  void didChangeDependencies() {
+    // can be used instead of initState when we require context of State
+    // cause initState runs before build, so context is not available
+    // this fxn also runs before build, but we can access context anyway super.didChangeDependencies();
+  }
 ```

 **[⬆ Back to Index](#index)**